GhostlyPresence/FaceDetection-openCV/README.md

 # FaceDetection-openCV
-ABOUT: Detects all the faces in the frame that are facing the camera.
+ABOUT: Detects all the faces and eyes in the frame that are facing the camera.